microsoft/Broadcast-Development-Kit/docs/how-to-use-the-solution/README.md

         }
     }
     ```

     The returned status is equals `0` (Establishing) means that the bot is joining the call.
 To be able to start a stream, the call state has to be in `1` (Established).
 You can use the `Get Call Details` operation to verify the status of the call.
 The returned `Id` value must to be copied to be used in the following steps.

-2. **Get call details:** The call details endpoind will retrieve call and participants information.
+2. **Get call details:** The call details endpoint will retrieve call and participants information.
 If the state of the call is `1` (Established), it means that the bot is joined in the call.

     **Method**: `GET`
     **Endpoint**: `https://{{appServiceUrl}}/api/call/{{callId}}`